wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-compliance-retention-issues/includes/2-troubleshoot-ediscovery.md

 ## Troubleshoot eDiscovery

-Let's examine some common troubleshooting techniques that you can use for eDiscovery in Microsoft Purview compliance center.
+Let's examine some common troubleshooting techniques that you can use for eDiscovery in compliance portal.

 ### Investigate statistics for eDiscovery searches